The Feast of Trumpets and the Day of Atonement remind us that God will bring the greatest powers of humanity to nothing.

 Though Solomon had been coronated, there was still business to take care of before his reign could begin in earnest.
 After this trio of conspirators was dealt with—along with Shimei, who had cursed David during the rebellion of Absalom (vv.
 36–46)—we are then told, “Thus the kingdom was established in the hand of Solomon” (v.
 46).
 And it is after these things that God visits Solomon in a dream and grants him the wisdom that makes his remarkable reign possible.

-Much to Do
+There Will Be Much for Jesus Christ to Do

-Enemies to Punish
+Jesus Christ Will Have Enemies to Punish

 Revelation 15 tells us that, after the seventh trumpet is blown, seven plagues are to be released on the earth, in which “the wrath of God is complete” (v.
 1).
 Golden bowls “full of the wrath of God” are given by one of the four “living creatures” that surround God’s throne to seven angels (vv.
 6–7), and they are commanded, “Go and pour out the bowls of the wrath of God on the earth” (Revelation 16:1).